marcopaglio/BookingApp/README.md

 To replicate builds, tests and so on, the BookingApp project also requires the following programs installed on your machine:
 3. Git

+If you wanna use an IDE:
 4. Eclipse IDE
+5. Maven v.x.y.z

 **START: CHECK IF TO MANTAIN** :arrow_down:
 #### 1. Install Java SDK (and JRE) 11